StuartMacKay/checklisting/docs/crawling.rst

 See the docs for each crawler to get a list of the command line arguments.

-If you have defined the settings for a mail server and the setting CHECKLISTING_REPORT_RECIPIENTS then a status report will be sent out each time the crawlers are run.
+If you have defined the settings for a mail server and the setting CHECKLISTS_REPORT_RECIPIENTS then a status report will be sent out each time the crawlers are run.
 The report contains a list of the checklist downloaded along with an errors (complete with stack traces) and any warnings::